Fire (2020 film)

 It was theatrically released in Russia on December 24, 2020 by Central Partnership.
 The film grossed over 926.8 million rubles compared to a production budget of 550 million rubles and was crowned a commercial success.

 Plot

 The film tells about firefighters and rescuers who stand in the way of a cruel element.
+Veteran firefighter Andrey Pavlovich Sokolov (Konstantin Khabenskiy) leads an elite team from the Aerial Forest Protection Service and the Ministry of Emergency Situations.
+The routine turns deadly when a forest blaze claims one of their own.
+Meanwhile, Sokolov discovers that his daughter Katya (Stasya Miloslavskaya) is seeing Roman Ilyin (Ivan Yankovskiy), a rookie firefighter from Moscow.
+To keep a close eye on his daughter and teach the newcomer the rigors of the profession, Sokolov forces Roman into the frontline crew.

+Assigned to tackle a massive wildfire threatening a remote village, the group — including persuaded Roman — faces roaring flames, collapsing terrain, and fraught rescues.
+As the fire intensifies, Andrey must bridge trust with Roman under harrowing conditions.
+The villagers, besieged by fire, rely wholly on the crew’s heroic efforts.
+Sacrifices are made, and personal growth unfolds amid the inferno.

 Cast

 Production

 The film was shot by Nikita Mikhalkov's Studio TriTe in collaboration with VGTRK Corporation and the television channel Russia-1, distributed by Central Partnership and supported by the Government Russian Cinema Fund.

 Filming

 Principal photography began from May to September 2019 in the Republic of Karelia forests and the Moscow Oblast, in the city of Taganrog, Rostov Oblast, in the city of Vsevolozhsk, Leningrad Oblast, and in the city of Vladimir, Vladimir Oblast.
 The film crew was consulted by specialists from the MChS and the Aerial Forest Protection Service in Siberia, who also provided unique air transport: Mil Mi-8 helicopters participated in the filming, Ilyushin Il-62, Antonov An-26 aircraft and multipurpose Beriev Be-200.

 The ground photographs were taken by real rescuers and firefighters from the MChS and the Federal Agency for Forestry's Aerial Forest Protection Service.
 The scene of extinguishing a forest fire, in which the Beriev Be-200 seaplane was involved, was filmed simultaneously with six cameras.